 The Eliza Effect is an indie band from Louisville, Kentucky.

-We're pretty excited to be releasing our debut album on Kinipopo Records.
+Excited to be releasing our debut album on Kinipopo Records.

 Go Ahead Panic by The Eliza Effect on Kinipopo Records